beyondeye/libopenmpt_kmp/README.md

 - Oboe (Apache 2.0)
 - Sample MOD file from [The Mod Archive](https://modarchive.org/)

-## Credits

-- **libopenmpt**: OpenMPT development team
-- **Oboe**: Google Android Audio team
-- **Sample Module**: Super Mario 64 Main Menu by [Module Author]

 ## Contributing

-When extending this project to Kotlin Multiplatform:
+When extending platform support:

-1. Keep the `ModPlayer` interface unchanged
+1. Implement the `ModPlayer` interface in the platform-specific source set
-2. Add platform-specific implementations in appropriate source sets
-3. Maintain the reactive Flow-based state management
-4. Follow the existing error handling patterns
+2. Implement the `actual fun createModPlayer()` factory function
+3. Use the appropriate audio backend for the platform
+4. Test with the sample MOD file

 ## Troubleshooting